RyanLafferty/wave-soft-eng-challenge/README.md

-# Wave Software Development Challenge
+# Software Development Challenge

 Applicants for the [Software
-developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.
+developer](xxx) role at xxx must complete the following challenge, and submit a solution prior to the onsite interview.

 The purpose of this exercise is to create something that we can work on together during the onsite.
-We do this so that you get a chance to collaborate with Wavers during the interview in a situation where you know something better than us (it's your code, after all!)
+We do this so that you get a chance to collaborate with xxx during the interview in a situation where you know something better than us (it's your code, after all!)

 There isn't a hard deadline for this exercise; take as long as you need to